-- a) For Junior hockey and Regional and National Championship eligible Teams, a Player of a Team of a lower Division or Category may Affiliate to a Team or Teams of higher Divisions or Categories at any time, to a maximum of ten (10) games per Team; - b) For all other Categories and Divisions of hockey, the Member shall establish the number of games that a Player may play as an Affiliate Player. - c) Exhibition and/or Tournament games, which are not part of regular League games or play-off games, are excluded from the number of games referred to in Regulation F.15 a). - d) Any Player affiliation as a result of the National Junior / Under 17 / Canada Winter Games / World Junior A Challenge will not count against the limit of games per Team. - e) Appearance of an Affiliated Player's name on the official game report of a game shall be considered participation in the game except in the case of an alternate Goalkeeper, in which case only actual participation shall be considered as taking part in the game, and such participation shall be specially noted on the official game report. - 16.
+- a) For Junior A, Junior B, and Regional and National Championship eligible Teams, a Player of a Team of a lower Division or Category may Affiliate to a Team or Teams of higher Divisions or Categories at any time, to a maximum of ten (10) games per Team. - b) For Junior C, a Player seventeen (17) years of age or older, registered at the highest Category of U18 may Affiliate to a Junior C Team to a maximum of 10 games.
+For any Player sixteen (16) years of age or older registered in a Category below the highest Category of U18, the Member shall establish the number of games that a Player may play with a Junior C Team as an Affiliate Player. - c) For all other Categories and Divisions of hockey, the Member shall establish the number of games that a Player may play as an Affiliate Player. - d) Exhibition and/or Tournament games, which are not part of regular League games or play-off games, are excluded from the number of games referred to in Regulation F.15 (a) and (b). - e) Any Player affiliation as a result of the National Junior / Under 17 / Canada Winter Games / World Junior A Challenge will not count against the limit of games per Team. - f) Appearance of an Affiliated Player's name on the official game report of a game shall be considered participation in the game except in the case of an alternate Goalkeeper, in which case only actual participation shall be considered as taking part in the game, and such participation shall be specially noted on the official game report. - 16.
 If an Affiliate Player's registered Team completes its regular Season and playoffs before the Player's Affiliated Team or Teams, the Player may thereafter Affiliate an unlimited number of times on the following terms: - a) No new registration is required or shall be issued for Affiliate Players, and such Players are not numbered among such higher Division/Category Teams registered Players. - b) Affiliated Players remain Registered Participants of their lower Division/ Category Team. - 17.
-Affiliation of first year eligible U18 Players (fifteen (15) year olds) to Major Junior and Junior A and Junior B hockey Teams shall be permitted with the following restrictions: - a) A Player may Affiliate to a Major Junior Team and a Junior A or B Team in the same Season and play a maximum of five (5) games with each Team.
-A Player may not Affiliate to both a Junior A and a Junior B Team.
+Affiliation of first year eligible U18 Players (fifteen (15) year olds) to Major Junior and Junior A and Junior B hockey Teams shall be permitted with the following restrictions:

-- b) A Team may Affiliate no more than five (5) Players for up to a maximum of five (5) games each during the Season. - c) A Player shall NOT participate as an Affiliate, except under emergency conditions, when the Player's registered Team is playing or when the Player has semester exams at school. - d) When the Player's registered Team is finished its Season, the Player may Affiliate an unlimited number of games with his Affiliate Team or Teams for the balance of the Season. - e) The Affiliate Team may only have one (1) fifteen (15) year old Affiliate Player in its line-up per game. - f) Any Player affiliation occurring as a result of the National Junior/Under 17/ Canada Winter Games/World Junior A Challenge will not count in the five (5) game total per Team.
+- a) A Player may Affiliate to a Major Junior Team and a Junior A or B Team in the same Season and play a maximum of five (5) games with each Team.
+A Player may not Affiliate to both a Junior A and a Junior B Team. - b) A Team may Affiliate no more than five (5) Players for up to a maximum of five (5) games each during the Season. - c) A Player shall NOT participate as an Affiliate, except under emergency conditions, when the Player's registered Team is playing or when the Player has semester exams at school. - d) When the Player's registered Team is finished its Season, the Player may Affiliate an unlimited number of games with his Affiliate Team or Teams for the balance of the Season. - e) The Affiliate Team may only have one (1) fifteen (15) year old Affiliate Player in its line-up per game. - f) Any Player affiliation occurring as a result of the National Junior/Under 17/ Canada Winter Games/World Junior A Challenge will not count in the five (5) game total per Team.